IBM/automation-ibmcloud-infra-zos-dev/README.md

 3. Exit the container by running the `exit` command.
 4. In the `automation-ibmcloud-infra-zos-dev` folder (root of this project), find the vpn profile.
 5. From your local operating system, use the vpn profile to connect the OpenVPN client to the VPN server.

+## Accessing Wazi Dev Spaces

+IBM® Wazi for Dev Spaces provides the z/OS® application development capabilities in the OpenShift® Container Platform environment.
+Wazi Dev Spaces will take approximately 20 minutes to complete installation on a fresh OpenShift cluster.
+You can monitor Wazi Dev Spaces installation using the ArgoCD/OpenShift GitOps console.

+Once installation is complete, follow these steps to access Wazi Dev Spaces:

+1. Connect to the VPN using the steps above.
+2. Go to the OpenShift Dashboard
+3. Search for the `Route` named

 ## Connecting to IBM Z, LinuxONE Virtual Server